 Sister Cathy Beckley of the Sisters of the Holy Names began walking around downtown Spokane in the late 1980's asking women what they needed to get off the streets and stay sober.
 From her on-the-streets research the Women's Hearth (originally the Women's Drop-In Center) was created in downtown Spokane in 1991, giving women a place to feel safe and have their basic needs met while finding refuge from life on the streets.
 Sr. Cathy (the first recipient of the Pizelo Award) would call friends to scrounge together enough money to pay the phone bill or have a slip cover sewn for their first couch.
 Today, this tradition continues as volunteers teach almost 60 classes a month at this location.

 Not too long after, in 1993, the Dominican Sisters completed a survey of social services in Spokane and discovered a lack of housing for single-mother families.
 They purchased and renovated the former Spokane Children's Home and created the Transitional Living Center (1993) and started EduCare in what was previously the infirmary.
-Now housing 16 women and their children "TLC" is a leader in unique supports for not only women but also their children.
+Now housing 16 women and their children, TLC is a leader in unique support for women and their children.

 And so from our unique history comes our unique participant centered mission and drive.
 Giving every woman the opportunity to find success on her journey to stability and self-sufficiency.